kostikoistinen/Tic-Tac-Toe/README.md

 <br />
 Go into python folder.
 <br />
-The program contains two python files, run separately.
+The program contains two python files, download and run separately.
+Download also the default trained model (working_AI.h5).
 <br />
 1) The game
 2) Teaching module